mauriciopoppe/blog/site/content/notes/home-server-setup.md

 summary: "How I leveraged Gemini and SSHFS to rapidly architect a secure, observable, and automated home server setup on an Orange Pi 5."
 ---

-In this post, I'll walk through the architecture of my home server setup.
+I'll walk through the architecture of my home server setup which runs on top of an [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html).

-I was able to build a secure environment very fast using Gemini in just a few sessions.
+The reason I decided to have a home server is to block ads and malware for all my devices through a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole).
+Since then, I realized how useful a Pi could be with additional programs.
+There are lots of home server programs out these that are good alternatives to paid software!
+In my case I wanted to strike a balance between software that I already pay for and software that I could host on my own.

 {{< figure src="/images/home-server-diagram.png" caption="Home Server Architecture" style="background: var(--grey-dark); padding: 1.25em 1.5em; border-radius: 0.375rem;" >}}

 ## Assumptions

 - SSH access to the home server.
-- Any terminal based AI agent, my choice is gemini-cli.
+- Any terminal based AI agent, my choice is Gemini which I access through gemini-cli.

-## The Workflow
+## Development Workflow

-While my home server (an [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html) running [DietPi](https://dietpi.com/)) isn't powerful enough to run gemini-cli locally, it doesn't have to. gemini-cli only needs access to a filesystem and permissions to run commands.
+While my home server isn't powerful enough to run Gemini locally, it doesn't have to.
+Gemini only needs access to a filesystem and permissions to run commands.

 - **Access to a filesystem** - I mount the Pi's entire filesystem to my MacBook Pro using [SSHFS](https://github.com/libfuse/sshfs).
   To my Mac (and Gemini), the server's code looks like a local folder.
-  Because Gemini is launched within this mounted codebase, it has a "Senior DevOps" level of understanding of my entire system.
+  Because Gemini is launched within this mounted codebase, it has a a good level of understanding of my stacks.
-  It doesn't just suggest snippets, it analyzes my stacks, identifies resource bottlenecks, and generates entire configuration files.

 ```bash
 # One time mount